danielfm/pybreaker/README.rst

 * Support for several event listeners per circuit breaker
 * Functions and properties for easy monitoring and management
 * Thread-safe
+* Parameterized circuit breakers (so that a single breaker instance can manage data-defined integration points)

 Requirements